jvalue/jayvee/rfc/0011-value-transformer/README.md

 ## Drawbacks
 - declaration of in and outputs might be much boilerplate.
-- TableInterpreter blocks only allow transformers with one input and one output.

 ## Alternatives

 - use other keyword, e.g., `vtrans`, `mapper`, ...
-- shorten `input` and `output` keywords to `in` and `out`
+- use `input`/`output` keywords instead of `from`/`to`, or even shorter `in`/`out`
-- Transformers cannot work on sheets
+- Transformers can work on sheets
-- design nicer syntax for multiple inputs and outputs via names instead of relying on the index
-- refactor TableInterpreter completely to also allow transformers with multiple in and outputs
+- refactor TableInterpreter to also allow transforms

 ## Possible Future Changes/Enhancements

-- We could introduce a pipe-like syntax that allows chaining transformers.
+- We could introduce a pipe-like syntax that allows chaining transforms.
+- Support multiple inputs and outputs

 ### Variables in Transformers
 Storing interim results can improve coding experience.
 ```
-transformer <name> {
+transform <name> {
   // inputs and outputs
   var <varBane> oftype <valuetype>: <expression producing valuetype>; // alternative: infer type automatically
   // use variable to compute outputs